Monday, December 29, 2025

 The bay shown is absolutely beautiful.
 If it weren't for the weather, you might think you are on a tropical island.

 Pretty beach, pretty flowers, but rain clouds moving closer in the distant background.
 Those rain clouds caught up with us on this hike.
-Fortunately, we had an umbrella with us.
+Fortunately, we had an umbrella.
 The wind-driven rain only made our legs wet.
 Do you see the group of penguins in the middle of the beach?

 With a zoom camera, now you can see the penguins clearly.